 Casting Processes

-Casting is oldest manufacturing process in which liquid molten metal is poured into the casting cavity.
-Allow the liquid metal to solidify to defined shape, after solidification the defined casting metal is taken out by breaking the mould.
+Casting is the oldest manufacturing process in which liquid molten metal is poured into the casting cavity.
+Allow the liquid metal to solidify to a defined shape, after solidification the defined casting metal is taken out by breaking the mould.

 The sequence of steps involved in casting are